-The program of study is comprised of foundation requirements, an Economics graduate core, and elective courses that fulfill one of the two concentrations listed above.
-The program also involves one or more of the following: an internship, completion of a directed research project, research/study abroad or a master's thesis.
+The Master's program in Economics is a 33-unit program comprised of foundation requirements, an economics graduate core, and elective courses that fulfill one of the two concentrations: Financial Economics or International Economics.
+The program also offers the following options: a directed research project or a Master's thesis.
 Graduate students develop a course of study in collaboration with their faculty advisor.
-During the course of the program students must pass a Comprehensive Exam in Microeconomics and a Comprehensive Exam in Macroeconomics.
+During the course of the program students are required to pass a Comprehensive Exam in Microeconomics and a Comprehensive Exam in Macroeconomics.

 See Courses for more details.

 The foundation requirements represent three bodies of knowledge that all graduate students must acquire before enrolling in the core courses.
-Requirements are waived if they have been met by previous studies or work experience.
+Requirements are waived if the foundation requirements have been met by previous studies or work experience.
 See Courses for more information on the foundation requirements.

 - Core Courses